Nursing Degrees & Schools / DNP

-Specifically we will cover:
+In this article, we will cover:

-- What Is a DNP?
+- What is a DNP degree?

-- What Roles Does a DNP Fill?
+- What does a DNP do?

-- Steps to Earn a DNP
+- How to get a DNP

-- Top DNP Programs
+- Top DNP programs in the U.S.

 Let’s take a look!

-The Doctor of Nursing Practice degree is an advanced degree within the nursing field.
-It is one of two terminal — or highest — degrees a nurse can achieve.
+The Doctor of Nursing Practice is an advanced degree within the nursing field.
+It is one of the two terminal — or highest — degrees a nurse can achieve.

 Though a DNP degree is technically on a doctorate level, nurse practitioners with DNPs do not have the same authority as a physician or other kinds of medical doctors.
-The Doctor of Nursing Practice designates that a nurse has reached the pinnacle of education.
+A DNP degree signifies that a nurse has reached the pinnacle of education.

-The Doctor of Nursing Practice offers nurses a chance to have a competitive advantage over nurses with just NPs applying for the same roles.
+The DNP degree offers nurses a chance to have a competitive advantage over nurses with NPs applying for the same roles.
 In the future, nurse practitioners may have to receive their DNP to begin practicing.